megaflorasoftware/serial/README.md

 ## Self Hosting

-> Note: Self hosting is only possible through the `libsql` host [Turso](https://turso.tech/) at the moment.
-This will change going forward, but keep in mind that your current database choices may be limited.

 Self hosting Serial is relatively easy.
 Here are the current step by step platform-specific guides available:

 - [Coolify](/docs/hosting/coolify.md) (supports local and cloud db)